Jamie-B22/ITC_Data_Mining_Project/readme.md

 `python3 main.py most-popular 202001`

 #### Points to note:
-* To avoid throttling by goodreads, there is a 10 second wait implemented between web requests.
+* To avoid throttling by goodreads and the NYT bestseller API, there is a 10 second wait implemented between web requests.
 * The custom lists are made by users, you need to know which list you want to scrape and get the ID from the URL.

 ### Database Design